kumbulanit/t-sql/sql trainning/untitled/module 3/Lesson4_Writing_Simple_CASE_Expressions.md

         WHEN 4 THEN 'Marketing'
         WHEN 5 THEN 'Operations'
         ELSE 'Unknown Department'
-    END AS DepartmentName
+    END AS d.DepartmentName
-FROM Employees;
+FROM Employees e;

 -- Simple CASE for status indicators
 SELECT